MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 **S3 Shortcuts:**

 Shortcuts can also be created to Amazon S3 accounts.
-When creating shortcuts to Amazon S3, the shortcut path must contain a bucket name at a minimum.
+When you create shortcuts to Amazon S3, the shortcut path must contain a bucket name at a minimum.
 S3 doesn’t natively support hierarchical namespaces but you can utilize prefixes to mimic a directory structure.
 You can include prefixes in the shortcut path to further narrow the scope of data accessible through the shortcuts.
 When accessing data through an S3 shortcut prefixes will be represented as folders.

 *Access:*